yezz123/authx/docs/configuration/database/mongodb.md

 using [MongoDB/Motor](https://motor.readthedocs.io/en/stable/) as an Asynchronous Driver.

-First take care that you installed the driver, and you have the driver installed in your environment.
+First, make sure that you installed the driver, and you have the driver installed in your environment.

 ```shell
 pip install authx[mongodb]